mapbox/tippecanoe/README.md

 The `tippecanoe-enumerate` utility lists the tiles that an `mbtiles` file defines.
 Each line of the output lists the name of the `mbtiles` file and the zoom, x, and y coordinates of one of the tiles.
+It does basically the same thing as

+    select zoom_level, tile_column, (1 << zoom_level) - 1 - tile_row from tiles;

+on the file in sqlite3.

 tippecanoe-decode
 =================